 Sales & Marketing Operations professionals, rejoice!
 One problem that plagues both marketing and sales teams is the lack of firmographic information on leads.

 Finally, the Lead integration will also allow your DataFox users to see where they have existing leads for companies in DataFox.
-This is great for helping reps prioritize leads, setup alerts based on leads they own, or run searches for net new prospects by filtering out any existing leads.
+This is great for helping reps prioritize leads, set up alerts based on leads they own or run searches for net new prospects by filtering out any existing leads.
 So how does this work?

 Start by logging into Salesforce and going into your DataFox Settings.
 You'll notice a dedicated lead section as you scroll down: